 My lab and I are an inter-disciplinary research team who develop smart sensor technology to probe delicate and hard to reach systems.
-At the interface of chemistry, engineering, biophysics and mathematics, we create innovative tools for studying biology and our environment.
+At the interface of chemistry, engineering, biophysics and mathematics, we create innovative tools and use them to study biology and our environment.

 In Vivo Platforms for Trace Metal Analysis

 Trace metals play crucial and dynamic roles in physiology, and in particular in the brain.
 We are developing ultra-fast, ultra selective detection schemes to measure vital (e.g. Cu(II) and Zn(II)) and harmful (e.g. Pb(II)) metals in vivo.
 We hare interested in the role that our environment plays in the etiology of neuropsychiatric disease and are studying the transport, fate and effects on neurotransmission of environmental toxins.